 Not surprisingly, with such beauty and natural wonders, there are countless things to do around Spirit Lake involving the great outdoors.
 Over 100 miles of trails crisscross the region, including a ten-mile city-based trail system that connects four fishing piers and necessary amenities.

-For the golf enthusiast, Spirit Lake has two private golf courses within the city and over 11 public and private courses within half hour of downtown, ensuring challenging play for all.
+For the golf enthusiast, Spirit Lake has two private golf courses within the city and over 11 public and private courses within a half hour of downtown, ensuring challenging play for all.
 In the summertime, temperatures reach the mid-80s, perfect for all of the outdoor activities in the area.

-But the area has a colder side as well and receives up to 40 inches of snow annually.
+But the area also has a colder side and receives up to 40 inches of snow annually.
 Luckily, that doesn’t stop the tourists who visit this small town year-round.
 Why so much interest in Spirit Lake, Iowa?
 Because while awe-inspiring in its natural beauty, there are more things to do in Spirit Lake than play outdoors.

 Spirit Lake is home to great restaurants, a few breweries, phenomenal museum complexes, and a retail art gallery district.
 There are also several seasonal amusement parks and a historic district with numerous European and indigenous buildings that date back to the city’s earliest settlements.